Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: Introduction

 \section{Introduction}

-In~\cite{Lebed1} we introduced a homology theory for \textit{braided objects} in a monoidal category~$\C$ ($\C = \Vect$ is a typical example).
-Interpreting associative / Leibniz algebras and self-distributive structures as braided objects, and applying our general homology theory to them, we obtained in each case a generalization of usual homology theories for the structure in question.
-We thus unified many familiar theories into one, explaining their otherwise mysterious similarities.
+In~\cite{Lebed1} we developed representation and (co)homology theories for braided objects in a monoidal category~$\C$ (e.g., $\C = \Vect$).
+We interpreted associative / Lie algebras and self-distributive structures as braided objects, and could thus apply our theories to them.
+As a result, we unified classical constructions into one, and explained their otherwise mysterious similarities.
+The aim of this article is to extend the braided approach to more complicated algebraic structures.